clundie/better-feedly-style/README.md

 - White space is reduced.
 - Line heights are reduced.
 - Images are limited to small sizes.
+You can zoom by hovering.
 - Sharing widgets and some other buttons are removed.